-Temporary or not, inflation is rattling restaurants and broader economy
+Temporary or not, inflation is rattling restaurants and the broader economy

 In other sectors, such as health care and shelter, price increases may prove more sustained, economists said.

-Maguire, who once launched restaurants for the Walt Disney World, is trying to solve the same puzzle Powell is confronting.
+Maguire, who once launched restaurants for Walt Disney World, is trying to solve the same puzzle Powell is confronting.
 Like the Fed chair, the restaurant owner sees reason to believe inflation will cool.
 The cost of a 20-pound box of chicken breasts, which soared in 90 days from $42 to $113, already has eased to $92, he said.

 But the big question is whether Maguire can get and keep enough workers to serve all the customers that have been flocking to his flagship, Maguire’s Kitchen & Catering, since Texas lifted its coronavirus restrictions in March.